kragen/dernocua/text/aluminum-foil.md

 than bending or sliding to do useful work.
 It might be possible to use just aluminum foil coated on one side with something else, such as glass or a few microns of aluminum oxide.

+An interesting way to think of the density of aluminum foil is that 10 μm of 2.71-g/cc aluminum foil is 27.1 g/m², which is the same areal density as a 23-mm-high column of air.

+Other processes that may be very interesting to apply to aluminum foil include electrolytic machining, electric discharge machining, scanning probe microscopy, and anodization.
+Electrolytic machining might make it possible to use an aluminum-foil tool to cut arbitrary shapes into metals such as steel, invar, brass, inconel, monel, or tungsten, and also to transform a scrap of aluminum foil (either flat or of a known geometry) into a white-light hologram of an arbitrary optical system, Fresnel-reflector-style.